Pac-12 Network: History

+Closure

-The Pac-12's next media rights for football and men's basketball will begin in 2024.
-In July 2022, amid a conference realignment that will see UCLA and USC move to the Big Ten at that time, Pat Forde reported that there had been early discussions over the future of the Pac-12 Networks, including the possibility of moving its content to a rebranded ACC Network (which has wider carriage than Pac-12 Networks).
+The Pac-12's next media rights for football and men's basketball began in the 2024-25 academic year.
+In July 2022, following the decision of UCLA and USC to move to the Big Ten from 2024, Pat Forde reported that there had been early discussions over the future of the Pac-12 Networks, including the possibility of merging with ESPN's ACC Network which has wider carriage than the Pac-12 Networks.
+As part of a restructuring, the conference office was shuttered with employees permanently working from home, and the production studios were moved to Bishop Ranch in San Ramon, a Bay Area suburb.

+Ultimately, Oregon and Washington would also defect to the Big Ten, while California and Stanford moved to the ACC, and Arizona, Arizona State, Colorado, and Utah all moved to the Big 12, leaving only two members: Oregon State and Washington State.

+Jon Wilner of The Mercury News reported that on June 30, 2024, the Pac-12 Networks would cease operation with the expiration of its carriage contracts, while the San Ramon studios will be retained to produce programming for the remaining two members, for at least one year.
+The conference announced an agreement with CW Sports to carry most of the two teams' home games for the 2024 season on The CW and produce a college football studio show for the network via Pac-12 Enterprises—a media department staffed by the remaining Pac-12 Network employees.
+The Pac-12 Networks shut down on July 1, 2024 at midnight PT.

+Pac-12 Enterprises was used as a sales point to recruit new members to the Pac-12 Conference.
+Programming is produced centrally at Bishop Ranch with low latency and minimal equipment on site.
+In addition to current and future Pac-12 members, Pac-12 Enterprises also has produced programming for the ACC, West Coast Conference, Cal and Arizona athletics, and the Golden State Warriors.

 Programming

-The Pac-12 Networks produce telecasts of roughly 850 collegiate events each year (350 events on Pac-12's national network, and 500 events carried on Pac-12 regional networks).
-The national network includes 35 football games, 100 men's basketball games and 40 women's basketball games on an annual basis.
-The Pac-12 national network also features all spring football games, coaches shows, and news conferences.
+The Pac-12 Networks produced telecasts of roughly 850 collegiate events each year (350 events on Pac-12's national network, and 500 events carried on Pac-12 regional networks).
+The national network included 35 football games, 100 men's basketball games and 40 women's basketball games on an annual basis.
+The Pac-12 national network also featured all spring football games, coaches shows, and news conferences.
 The Pac-12 network has also shown rugby matches played by schools from the PAC Rugby Conference, even though college rugby is not a sport sanctioned by the NCAA.

-Original programs broadcast by the networks include:
+Original programs broadcast by the networks included: